wemitwqw/Wisercat-suvepraktika/README.md

    mvn spring-boot:run
    ```

-4. In another terminal instance, run the frontend (will download node_modules automatically)
+4. In another terminal instance, navigate to /angular-front and run the frontend (will download node_modules automatically)
    ```sh
    npm start
    ```